Binance Portfolio Redesign

 As much as I loved to, I can’t just do whatever I want.

 I also kept in mind to approached this with real constraints.
 Binance operates across different regulations, so features like margin and futures can’t always be shown.
 Their backend splits assets into multiple wallets, which means I can’t just merge everything into one clean view.
 At the same time, trading drives revenue, so I had to surface it naturally without overwhelming the experience.
-And with a global, mobile-first user base, every decision had to stay simple, lightweight, and work on smaller screens.

 Why redesign the Portfolio?